wanghaisheng/responsive-landing-page-starter/content/blog/en/connecting-voice-calls-to-an-amazon-lex-bot.md

 To finalize your new message, click on **Save Intent**.

 Finally, to commit these changes, click **Build** to rebuild the bot with the new changes.
-Once this is done you will need to, once again, publish a new version.
+Then, you will need to, once again, publish a new version.
 You can keep the same alias as previous steps.

 ![A successfully published bot](/content/blog/connecting-voice-calls-to-an-amazon-lex-bot/screen-2-i.png "A successfully published bot")

 ## Testing the Updated Lex Bot

 To test out these new changes, call the phone number linked to your account and interact with the Lex bot to set up an appointment.
-This time you will hear the confirmation message that you just set up read back to you by the Lex bot.
+This time you will hear the confirmation message you just set up read back to you by the Lex bot.